Gwernymynydd: Governance

-An electoral ward in the same name exists.
-This ward stretches south-east to the community of Nercwys with a total population of 1,726.
-Gwernymynydd shares a Community Council with the neighbouring village of Cadole.
+Gwernymynydd and Cadole Community Council (or Gwernymynydd Community Council) consists of 11 elected councillors.

+For Flintshire County Council, the community is part of the Gwernaffield and Gwernymynydd electoral ward, which elects two councillors and had a population of 3,512 in the 2021 census.

+It is part of the Delyn constituency and North Wales region for the Senedd, and the Clwyd East constituency for Parliament.

 Village Centre

-The Village Centre, conveniently situated on the left hand side of the A494 approaching the village from Mold (postcode CH7 4AF) is used regularly by local groups and is also available for public hire.
-In 2016, the Village Centre Committee took on a 25-year lease for the property, therefore, the Centre is entirely self-financing and is a long-term resource for the Village and neighbouring communities.
-The Centre boasts a large hall area, kitchen facilities, full toilet facilities and a small committee room.
-Outside there is two football pitches with a well equipped home and away changing rooms, a dog walking area as well as a memorial garden, wild flower patch and orchard.
+The Village Centre, situated on the left hand side of the A494 approaching the village from Mold (postcode CH7 4AF) is used by local groups and is available for public hire.
+In 2016, the Village Centre Committee took on a 25-year lease for the property.
+The Centre has a large hall area, kitchen, toilets and a small committee room.
+Outside there are two football pitches with changing rooms, a dog walking area as well as a memorial garden, wild flower patch and orchard.